Ishimwe-William/iremboPay-Woocommerce-plugin/ReadMe.md

 - View payment details in **WooCommerce** → **Orders**
 - Each IremboPay order shows:
   - Invoice number
   - Payment method used
   - Transaction reference
   - Payment status
-    - Expiry information
+  - Expiry information with countdown

 #### Payment Links

 - Copy payment links directly from order details
 - Share links with customers for pending payments
 - Monitor expiry countdown in real-time
+- Links automatically point to correct environment (sandbox/live)

+## Testing

+### Test Mode Setup

+1. **Enable Test Mode** in plugin settings
+2. Use **sandbox credentials** from `dashboard.sandbox.irembopay.com`
+3. All payments will be processed in sandbox environment
+4. Test payments are simulated and no real money is charged

+### Test Payment Methods

+Use the following test credentials provided by IremboPay:

+#### Test Mobile Money Numbers
+- MTN: Use test numbers provided in sandbox documentation
+- Airtel: Use test numbers provided in sandbox documentation

+#### Test Card Numbers
+- Use test card numbers provided by IremboPay sandbox
+- All test transactions are simulated

+### Production Deployment

+1. **Disable Test Mode** in plugin settings
+2. Replace all credentials with **live credentials** from `dashboard.irembopay.com`
+3. Update webhook URL in live merchant portal
+4. Test with small amounts before going fully live

 ## API Reference